josephdadams/gamepad-io/api.md

         -   `leftTrigger`: (relevant to "trigger-rumble" effects only) Optional.
 The rumble intensity of the bottom-left front trigger, normalized to the range between 0.0 and 1.0.
 Defaults to 0.0.
         -   `rightTrigger`: (relevant to "trigger-rumble" effects only) Optional.
 The rumble intensity of the bottom-right front trigger, normalized to the range between 0.0 and 1.0.
 Defaults to 0.0.

+-   `relaunch`:

+    Used to relaunch the app, if needed.
+The app will close and re-open.

 **The following events will be emitted to the clients:**
 _Only emitted to the socket.io room with the name of the uuid of the controller, so your client must use `join_room` first to receive the events._